wodny/ncdu-export/README.md

 Currently the output is not identical to [ncdu][1]'s output but should work well enough.

+Example:

+    1. Copy the script to the remote host
+    $ scp ncdu-export remote-host:

+    2A.
+Pipe meta-data via ssh to a local file:
+    $ ssh remote-host ./ncdu-export -p / > files.json

+    2B.
+Collect meta-data on the remote host and then download it:
+    $ ssh remote-host
+    $ ./ncdu-export -p / > files.json
+    ^D
+    $ scp remote-host:files.json .

 ## Other tools

 Tools described below are prepared for filenames containing unusual characters